The alt-data edge is a resolved graph.

 Recompete continuity

-Which contracts behind that exposure are approaching re-bid, projected from period-of-performance end dates already in the record.
+Which contracts behind that exposure have recorded period-of-performance end dates already in the record.

 Convergence